Professional Experience for Public Health Graduate Students

 while organizations achieve their goals.

-In this 8-minute introductory video, participating students share how experiential learning works and what they gained from their projects.
-Click here to watch the Making the Most of Your Field Placement Opportunities video.
+In this 8-minute introductory video, students share how experiential learning works and what they gained from their projects.
+Click here to watch the Making Most of Your Field Placement Opportunities.

 What type of projects are available?